tabs-not-spaces/powers-hell-blog/_posts/2021-07-18-authenticating-to-microsoft-graph-with-powershell-(2021).md

 views: 0
 image: /assets/images/2021/07/msal-authentication-2021.gif
 categories:
     - PowerShell
     - Graph
     - ADAL IS DEAD
     - Authentication
+tags:
+    - PowerShell
+    - Graph
+    - ADAL IS DEAD
+    - Authentication
 ---

 Talking about ways to authenticate to Graph is one of my least favourite subjects.
 After a while it gets a bit monotonous, but as with all technologies, things change..